-The Kundalini “Adi Shakti” mantra is said to tune you in to the frequency of the energy of the divine feminine, eliminate fear and fulfill desires, get you in touch with your own power, and become Shakti, the feminine energy of the Universe.
+The Kundalini “Adi Shakti” mantra is said to tune you into the frequency of the energy of the divine feminine, eliminate fears and fulfill desires, get you in touch with your own power, and become Shakti, the feminine energy of the Universe.

 Adi Shakti, Adi Shakti, Adi Shakti, Namo Namo

 Sarab Shakti, Sarab Shakti, Sarab Shakti, Namo Namo

 Pritham Bhagvati, Pritham Bhagvati, Pritham Bhagvati, Namo Namo

 Chant this mantra as many times as you’d like, and then sit in silence for a few moments to allow yourself to feel the change in your vibration.

 Some of the best crystals for connecting with your divine feminine are: